Prepaid funeral plans

 Delivery of ashes is often included in cremation funeral plans.

-And while many plans do include delivery of ashes, it won't necessarily be to your door.
-Co-op Funeralcare delivers to your nearest Co-op funeral home, for example.
-So do check.
+However, this isn't always the case.
+Some providers charge a fee of around £100 (potentially more if you choose express delivery).
+And while many plans do include delivery of ashes, it won't necessarily be to your door (Co-op Funeralcare delivers to your nearest Co-op funeral home).

 Over-50s' life insurance plans are NOT the same as funeral plans.

-Furthermore, with over-50's life insurance plans, if you cancel you're unlikely to get any money back whatsoever – which isn't the case with funeral plans.
+Furthermore, with over-50's life insurance plans, if you cancel you're unlikely to get any money back – which isn't the case with funeral plans.

-Loved one got a funeral plan but not sure who the provider is or what the details are?
 Fill in the 'find my plan' form on the National Association of Funeral Plan Providers (NAFPP) website.
 Almost all authorised providers are part of NAFPP, so this can help track down a lost plan.
 If it doesn't, contact the remaining firms that appear on the FCA's plan provider register.

-You can buy a funeral plan if you're terminally ill / receiving end-of-life care.
+You can still buy a funeral plan if you're terminally ill or receiving end-of-life care.
+However, there are a couple of things to consider:

 Need inheritance planning help?